s0/teaching-resources-java-text-adventure/instructions/instructions.md

 You need to edit the file `Map.java` to do this, all the code for creating the locations of the map is in the **constructor** (the **method** that has the same name as the class).

+## Cleaning Up the Code

+In preparation to making your game more advanced, we should tidy up some parts so that it makes this easier.
+Luckily, because Java has software like eclipse to help you write it, this is made much easier as it can quickly point out problems with your code and makes moving things around simpler.

+* In `PlayerRunThrough.java`, **above the method `performRunThrough()`**, write the following:

+        private final UserInterface iface;
+        private final Player player;
+        private final Map map;
+        private Location currentLocation;

+        public PlayerRunThrough(UserInterface iface, Player player){
+            this.iface = iface;
+            this.player = player;

+            map = new Map();
+            currentLocation = map.getStartLocation();
+        }

+* Next delete both the parameters from the method `performRunThrough()`, and remove the `static` keyword, this should result in a line that looks like
+  this:

+        public void performRunThrough(){

+* Then, delete the two lines of code shortly afterwards that look like this:

+        Map map = new Map();
+        Location currentLocation = map.getStartLocation();

+* Delete the two parameters for the method `lookAround()` and remove the `static` keyword, this should introduce a few errors:

+  * For the errors below the line you just changed, replace anywhere it says `location` with `currentLocation`.

+  * For the error that was introduced above this line, in the method `performRunThrough()` (you can see where the errors are by looking for the red markers in the scrollbar), change the line from:

+        lookAround(iface, currentLocation);

+    to:

+        lookAround();

+### Extracting a Method

+We are now going to move and modify code that is inside the `performRunThrough()` method, and extract it to another method.

+**After the method `lookAround()`**, write the following:

+**Note:** This code is mostly similar to code already in your method `performRunThrough()`, so it will be easier to copy and paste the code instead of writing it from scratch.

+    private void move() {
+        String direction = iface.getStringFromUser("  Enter a Direction (n,e,s,w) > ");

+        if (direction.equals("n")) {
+            if (currentLocation.north != null)
+                currentLocation = currentLocation.north;
+            else
+                iface.sendTextToUser("There is nothing north of you");
+            return;
+        }

+        if (direction.equals("e")) {
+            if (currentLocation.east != null)
+                currentLocation = currentLocation.east;
+            else
+                iface.sendTextToUser("There is nothing east of you");
+            return;
+        }

+        if (direction.equals("s")) {
+            if (currentLocation.south != null)
+                currentLocation = currentLocation.south;
+            else
+                iface.sendTextToUser("There is nothing south of you");
+            return;
+        }

+        if (direction.equals("w")) {
+            if (currentLocation.west != null)
+                currentLocation = currentLocation.west;
+            else
+                iface.sendTextToUser("There is nothing west of you");
+            return;
+        }

+        iface.sendTextToUser("Unregognized Direction!");
+    }

+**In the methos `performRunThrough()`**, find the **if statement** that is used for when we type in the command `move`, and **replace it** with the following
+code:

+    if (line.equals("move")) {
+        move();
+        continue;
+    }

+### Try To Run Your Code

+If you try to run your code, it should not work.
+It will instead give a message like "Errors exist in required project(s)", and if you continue regardless, you may get a message like this:

+    Exception in thread "main" java.lang.Error: Unresolved compilation problem:
+        The method performRunThrough() in the type PlayerRunThrough is not applicable for the arguments (UserInterface, Player)

+        at adventure_game.Game.main(Game.java:14)

+This is because we modified the way in which you have to use the class `PlayerRunThrough`, and didn't update the parts of the code that use it.

+Lets fix this...

+### Fixing The Compilation Problem

+If you look at your list of files **on your left** (under `Package Explorer`), you should be able to see a red cross on the file `Game.java`, that means there is a compilation error there.

+Open the file and you will see the line where the problem is, lets fix that line.

+Replace the line:

+    PlayerRunThrough.performRunThrough(iface, player);

+With:

+    new PlayerRunThrough(iface, player).performRunThrough();

+### Running The Game

+After running the game, it should work exactly as before, even though we changed a lot of code (because we made sure we kept the same functionality).